The Essentials

 Middle Little Stoney Falls (aka Middle Falls of the Little Stoney) rates an average 5.5 rating overall with a WOW factor of 4.

 I've been to this waterfall twice.
 The photo above was taken on the first visit just after a good, long rain.
-In contrast, the photo at bottom left were taken on my second visit September 6, 2007 during a dry spell (aka drought).
+In contrast, the photo at left was taken on my second visit September 6, 2007 during a dry spell (aka drought).
 I've based my rating on the higher flow visit.

 There are two possible routes to this waterfall as I've detailed on the page for Upper Little Stoney Falls.
 If you go to the Upper Falls of the Little Stoney then it's a no brainer to go an extra 1/4 mile downstream to this one.